nathancarter/how2data/database/static/index.md

 answers to a wide variety of how-to questions about data-related software and programming languages.

+## Under Construction

+This site is still under construction.
-**But right now, it's still under construction.**  Please check back later to see what this site will become.
+Please check back later to see what this site will become.

+## Current Contents

+OVERALL_STATS